NedMakesGames/nedmakesgames.github.io/_posts/2021-03-10-tri-winding.md

 description: "This video explores a foundational concept in Unity's renderer: triangle winding, as well as culling modes and double sided materials."
 ---

 Triangle winding direction is a pillar of Unity's rendering system.
 Triangle points are ordered, and the way they're positioned on the screen, either clockwise or counter-clockwise, determines whether Unity will render them or not.
 You can change this behaviour my modifying the culling mode with a double-sided material.
-In this video, I explain how to do so with the default URL lit shaders, a custom code shader, and a URP shader graph.
+In this video, I explain how to do so with the default URP lit shaders, a custom code shader, and a URP shader graph.

 ***